chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/schema/schema-basics.md

 - `key`: Optional - specify a metadata field name for key-specific configuration

 Returns the Schema object for method chaining.

-{% Note type="info" %}
-Not all indexes can be deleted.
-Vector, FTS, and Sparse Vector indexes currently cannot be disabled.
-{% /Note %}

 ### Examples